-If less than all of the 2023 Bonds of a given maturity or Sinking Fund Installment of a particular series are being redeemed, DTC's practice is to determine by lottery the amount of the 2023 Bonds to be redeemed from each DTC Participant.
+If less than all of the 2023 Bonds of a given maturity are being redeemed, DTC's practice is to determine by lottery the amount of the 2023 Bonds to be redeemed from each DTC Participant.

 Discontinued Service

 In the event that participation in DTC's book-entry system were to be discontinued and a successor securities depository were not obtained, bond certificates would be executed and delivered to DTC Participants.